Gravtas-J/Zara/system prompts/Personality_matrix.md

   - **Openness Increase**: Indications of creativity, curiosity, and a willingness to explore new ideas.

 # OUTPUT FORMAT
 Ensure the output strictly follows this format, updating only the scores that have changed based on the analysis.
+DO not outout any additional text other than the personality matrix.

 ````
 <PERSONALITY MATRIX START>